+16.5.
+Control and Risk of Loss.
+LESSOR shall be in control and possession of LESSEE’s GAS from and after it enters the Rawhide Pipeline flange at a Receipt Point until delivery at the Delivery Point and during such time LESSOR shall be fully responsible and liable for any and all damages, claims, actions, expenses, liabilities, including reasonable attorney’s fees, injury to and death of persons, property damage claims, or penalties for environmental damage, pollution, or contamination, caused or resulting from LESSOR’s handling while in the Rawhide Pipeline.
+LESSEE shall be in control and possession of GAS before and as it enters the Rawhide Pipeline flange at the Receipt Point and as and after delivery at the Delivery Point and during such times LESSEE shall be fully responsible and liable for any and all damages, claims, actions, expenses, liabilities, including reasonable attorney’s fees, injury to and death of persons, property damage claims, or penalties for environmental damage, pollution, or contamination, caused or resulting from LESSEE’s handling thereof.
+[Need reciprocal provision for Enron Facilities]

-15.3 Special Warranties.
-LESSOR represents and warrants to LESSEE that its PIPELINE facilities are non-jurisdictional facilities not subject Federal Energy Regulatory Commission's ("FERC") regulations under the Natural Gas Act of 1938, as amended ("NGA") and that all GAS gathered in the gathering facilities will be (i) Intrastate Gas which is not subject to the FERC's regulations under the NGA and produced in the State of Wyoming from reserves not dedicated or committed to interstate commerce, and will not have been sold, consumed, transported or otherwise utilized in interstate commerce or commingled with other Gas which is or may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner which will subject the GAS delivered under this Agreement to the jurisdiction of the FERC or any successor authority under the NGA.
+16.6 Special Warranties.
+LESSOR represents and warrants to LESSEE that its Rawhide Pipeline facilities are non-jurisdictional facilities not subject Federal Energy Regulatory Commission's ("FERC") regulations under the Natural Gas Act of 1938, as amended ("NGA") and that all GAS gathered in the gathering facilities will be (i) Intrastate Gas which is not subject to the FERC's regulations under the NGA and produced in the State of Wyoming from reserves not dedicated or committed to interstate commerce, and will not have been sold, consumed, transported or otherwise utilized in interstate commerce or commingled with other Gas which is or may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner which will subject the GAS delivered under this Agreement to the jurisdiction of the FERC or any successor authority under the NGA.
 LESSEE represents and warrants to LESSOR that all GAS delivered by LESSEE will be (1) Intrastate Gas which is not subject to the FERC's regulations under the NGA and produced in the State of Wyoming from reserves not dedicated or committed to interstate commerce, and will not have been or be sold, consumed, transported or otherwise utilized in interstate commerce at any point upstream of the Receipt Point, and that such GAS has not been commingled at any point upstream of the Receipt Point with other Gas which is or may be sold, consumed, transported or otherwise utilized in interstate commerce in such a manner which will subject the Gas delivered under this Agreement to the jurisdiction of the FERC or any successor authority under the NGA.
 Upon request by a Party the other Party shall provide evidence of compliance with this section.

+Notwithstanding anything herein to the contrary, this Article 16 shall survive the termination or expiration of this AGREEMENT.

-ARTICLE 16.
+ARTICLE 17.
 BILLING AND PAYMENT